 Newly matriculated freshmen will have until the mid-point of their first semester at New Paltz to submit to the Office of Undergraduate Admission official college transcripts, AP exam scores, IB exam scores, and other pertinent collegiate coursework.
 Pre-matriculation credits will not be accepted after this deadline.

 Students are responsible for requesting transcripts and scores.
 They are not automatically sent from the prior school or testing center.

 Students are also responsible for monitoring their records to see that credits have been received.
 This should be done before the deadline.

 Transfer credits post-matriculation

-Permission to take courses to meet general degree requirements (total credits, general education courses, upper division and liberal arts credits) is given by the Office of Academic Advising.
+Permission to take courses to meet general degree requirements (total credits, general education courses, upper division and liberal arts credits) is given by the Academic Advising Center.
 To be acceptable, a course must be a liberal arts and sciences course aligned with the disciplines currently taught at New Paltz.
 Permission is not generally granted during the academic year if space in a suitable course is available at New Paltz.
 Upper-division students are generally expected to take upper-division courses.
 In addition, students who wish to take courses to meet general degree requirements in professional programs such as business, communication disorders, education, engineering, and nursing, must receive approval from the Dean of the appropriate school.
 Cross-registration, which is a specific way of taking transfer credits post-matriculation, also must conform to this policy.

 Permission to take courses in the major (including prerequisite and cognate courses for the major) must be approved by the appropriate department chair.